 Delivering reliable electricity is our top priority.
-Through the Tree Care program we work year-round to prune branches and remove trees that could be troublesome in bad weather and cause power outages.
+Through the Tree Care program we work year-round to prune branches and remove trees that could be troublesome and cause power outages.
 In addition, we install highly sensitive monitoring equipment along the system to prevent momentary contact from wind-blown branches from turning into an outage.

 Who performs CMP’s tree work?